 Murder is the most serious criminal charge in the state of South Carolina.
 Due to the severe nature of the offense, the potential penalties are particularly harsh and can include a life sentence in prison or even the death penalty.

-If you are charged with murder or a related offense, you need a relentless legal professional who could work to disprove the allegations against you.
+If you are charged with murder or a related offense, you need a relentless criminal defense attorney who could work to disprove the allegations against you.
 You deserve a proactive defense strategy that takes into account the specifics of your case.
 Contact a North Charleston murder lawyer immediately to learn how our firm could help defend your rights.

 Definition of Murder in North Charleston